-Originally named Cockatoo Creek, the station was an important loading point for timber from sawmills in the region.
+Originally named Cockatoo Creek, this station was an important loading place for the timber from sawmills in the region.
 The name was later shortened to Cockatoo to commemorate the abundance of Cockatoos that can be seen in the area.

-Named after local land-owners, this is another typical wayside station on the left of the train.
+Named after local land-owners, this is another typical wayside station that can be seen to the left of the train.

 On the fourth Sunday of every month, a trip to Gembrook aboard the train can be easily combined with a visit to the Gembrook Market.